Brian-FullStack/CI_MS1_ICE/README.md

 - The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)

 ### Media
-- The photos used in this site were obtained from Unsplash.com
+- The photos used in this site were obtained from Unsplash.com.

 ### Acknowledgements
+- I gathered most of my inspiration ofr this project from my local climbing club, the experience of friends aswell as my own personal experience.
+- W3schools.com was a great resource for me during this project.

-- I received great feedback from my mentor Mo throu
+- I would like to thanks to my mentor from whom I received great feedback throughout this project.